 Another one would be the OZ-07AMS Aries from Mobile Suit Gundam Wing, thanks to its slim lower legs.
 Justified as its thighs house turbofan engines, along with the necessary intakes, which make the Aries capable of flight in the first place (they're matched with a pair of equally huge turbines coming out of the shoulders).
 Of note, the only character to pilot an Aries regularly is the only female pilot in the main cast.

 As opposed to normally accepted means, the girls of Hayate the Combat Butler seem to sport these.
 Adding to that impression is that Hayate seems entirely engrossed in the females who are less developed in the upper department.
 Most of the girls are also suitably mature in the mental department, which may explain why Hata decided to use this trope.
 The normal Joshikousei make it hard to see in most cases.

 Despite being controlled by a male pilot, the Tauburn from Star Driver has an very feminine silhouette thanks to it's extremely narrow waist and wide hips.

-In Windy Tales, this is a part of the art style, especially on the adults.
+In Windy Tales, this is a part of the art style, especially on the adult women.